gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Initial support for reproducible archives

-We added initial support for reproducible archives, i.e. the possibility to recreate an archive byte for byte.
+When Gradle creates an archive, the order of the files in the archive is based on the order that Gradle visits each file.
+This means that even archive tasks with identical inputs can produce archives with different checksums.
+We have added initial support for reproducible archives, which tries to create an archive in a byte-for-byte equivalent manner.

-For more information visit the [User guide](userguide/working_with_files.html#sec:reproducible_archives).
+For more information visit the [section in the user guide about reproducible archives](userguide/working_with_files.html#sec:reproducible_archives).

 We would love to get feedback from you about this incubating feature!

 ## Promoted features